 The director/actor relationship, casting, rehearsing, acting styles, blocking and performance.
 Exploring specific tools and techniques used by actors and directors and designed to gain experiential insight into the actor's and director's craft.
 Participants will act & direct short scenes and have a great time discovering how to bring a script to life.
 Conducted by David Swann (Actor, Director Round the Twist, Crackers, The Sounds of Aus, You're Skitting Me).

 Directing the Film - Masterclass with Nadia Tass, Day 1

 An intensive workshop where Nadia Tass will explain the creative role of the director in all aspects of the production, including working with department heads, how the director has a vision, and maintains that vision, for the whole project.
+Her 1986 debut feature Malcolm was a worldwide smash, winning 21 international awards and 8 AFI Awards.
 Conducted by Nadia Tass (Director Malcolm, The Big Steal, Stark, Mr Reliable, Amy, Matching Jack, Fatal Honeymoon).

 Directing the Film - Masterclass with Nadia Tass, Day 2